Why Study Abroad?

 |Programme & Time Period for Study Abroad

 |BA in Contemporary and Applied Theatre Studies (MI001): Year 3, Semester 1 and/or 2

 |Bachelor of Arts (MI002): Year 3, Semester 1 and/or 2*

 |Bachelor of Education (MI005/MI006): Year 3, Semester 1

 |BA in Early Childhood Care and Education (MI007): Year 3, Semester 1

 *Students of Psychology undertake their off-campus placement in Semester 1 only and are required to take modules at MIC in Semester 2.

 What can I study abroad?

-Students can choose from a wide variety of subjects and modules as long as they can fulfill the required number of credits.
+Students can choose from a wide variety of subjects and modules as long as they fulfil the required number of credits.
 Many students take the opportunity of study topics related to their chosen field of study or may have the option to try something new.
-In the case of Bachelor of Education students, they have to complete modules comparable to the ones their classmates are studying at MIC at the same time.

 * Bachelor of Education students must complete modules comparable to: